RFID, everything about radio frequency identification technology

-- Passive – devices without their own source of energy which transmit information by means of modulation of the reflected radio signals of the carrier frequency.
-High frequency tags have the transmission distance from 1 sm to 2 m, super- and ultra-high frequency transponders – within 1-10 m.
+- Passive – devices without their source of energy that transmit information using modulation of the reflected radio signals of the carrier frequency.
+High-frequency tags have a transmission distance from 1 sm to 2 m, super- and ultra-high frequency transponders – within 1-10 m.

 - Active – equipped with a built-in battery; they have a more overall size.
-The active RFID tag is able to reproduce outgoing signals of a higher level in comparison with passive transponders and read at the distance of 300 m.
+The active RFID tag can reproduce outgoing signals of a higher level in comparison with passive transponders and read at a distance of 300 m.

 By used memory

 The transponder can be used for recording or only for reading depending on the type of memory in the microchip:

 - Read Only – data is recorded only once at the time of manufacture.
 During operation, the user can’t add any information to the tag or delete an already existing one.
 Such transponders are most suitable for identifying goods in shops.

 - Write Once Read Many – information is recorded once but can be read many times.
 Deleting data from the tag is impossible.
 Such tags are used in warehousing and transport logistics.

 - Read and Write – allow multiple recordings and reading.
 Such tags are used, for example, for monitoring the access to forbidden zones or areas (in the form of access cards, badges, etc.).

 RFID location tracking technology does not restrict manufacturers in the form and execution of transponders.
 They can be produced in the following forms:

 - Stickers – thin stickers, made of paper or plastic, where any information about the goods can be printed.